MaykonHop/University/README.md

 # University
-This repository was created to store and organize relevant and interesting materials from programming courses
+Hi!
+I'm Maykon, and I’m a student at UFSC.
+This repository was created to store and organize relevant and interesting materials from programming courses, as well as some fun things I come across.
+Here, you’ll find code examples, summaries, exercises, and resources that complement learning and practice in various programming languages and techniques.
+Feel free to explore and contribute!
+Welcome =)